AndrewRoddy/Gomodoro/README.md

 - [ ] Show current amount of time in the heading bar
     - [ ] When time on screen is hidden show "Gomodoro" in the title bar instead

+Improve window size
+- [ ] Auto format everything to fit the window better
+    - [ ] When squishing up show the timer and circle very small
+    - [ ] Reformat page for when fully zoomed in / zoomed out

 Patreon integration
 - [ ] Create Patreon integration